drewstaylor/area-52-course-2-lessons/lesson-04-portal/exercise-03/exercise.md

 >
 -->

 Buckle up travelers, intergalactic speed is about to ramp up real quick.

-Previously, we devised our identity tokens (`passport-token`), now we've got to use them in Portal and design our identity system.
+Previously, we devised our identity tokens (`passport-token`), now we've got to use `passport-token` in Portal and design our identity system.

 Portal functions like an intergalactic embassy and passport control combined.
 Most pre-flight security checks happen in [Potion](https://github.com/phi-labs-ltd/area-52-courses/tree/main/01_Starting_with_CosmWasm/potion/src/execute_fns), but identity verification happens in the `JumpRing` itself (which can only be called by Potion).

 An Earthling might say Potion operates like airport security, while Portal handles boarding passengers and flight.
 If you don't have a passport, Portal can create one for you but you must apply for the passport through Potion.

 ### Querying Cw721 Tokens

 `WasmQuery::Smart` will send our queries to the token collection contract (`passport-token`), if you need a refresher on `WasmQuery` check that out [here](https://area-52.io/starting-with-cosm-wasm/4/check_sapience_level-function-part-1) and [here](https://area-52.io/starting-with-cosm-wasm/4/check_sapience_level-function-part-2).

 We want to know if a specific user has any passports.
-The `Tokens` query entry point (read more [here](https://docs.rs/cw721/latest/cw721/enum.Cw721QueryMsg.html) and [here](https://docs.rs/cw721/latest/cw721/trait.Cw721Query.html#tymethod.tokens)) of cw721 tokens accepts an `owner` address as a parameter, so we'll use that for our check.
+The `Tokens` query entry point (read more [here](https://docs.rs/cw721/latest/cw721/enum.Cw721QueryMsg.html) and [here](https://docs.rs/cw721/latest/cw721/trait.Cw721Query.html#tymethod.tokens)) of `cw721` tokens accepts an `owner` address as a parameter, so we'll use that for our check.

 ```rs
 let query_msg = QueryMsg::Tokens {